radleylewis/technical_guides/README.md

    - [timeshift](https://github.com/linuxmint/timeshift): A system restore tool for Linux.
    - [COSMIC Alpha 7](https://system76.com/cosmic/): A New Desktop Environment.

 My intention is to keep this guide up-to-date, and any feedback is more than welcome.

-Let's get started.
+Let's get started!

 ## Step 1: Creating a bootable Arch media device